ch-stark/gitops-rbac-example/blog.md

 After that, you can see all Apps in ArgoCD and in ACM

 ACM view

 Argo View

 View for SRE/Viewer when no Cluster has been created.
 The ApplicationSet is visible, but not deployed to any cluster.

 Validating RBAC/Kyverno Rules from the UI

 Try to create a Subscription

 This will be prevented because the ClusterRole has not the necessary permissions.

 Kyverno Multitenancy-PolicySet

 Kyverno-Checks

+Let's take a look how the checks we generated with Kyverno do look like:

 Check 1:  Wrong namespace when creating ApplicationSets

 Create Cluster with from namespace-name